irsbugs/xml-database-generator/README.md

 The program defaults to generating a Pet Club with 4 x members.
 A command line argument allows the setting of the number of members.

-Each Pet Club member receives a unique integer ID.
-The ID's start at 1, but are randomly assigned.
+Each Pet Club member receives a unique integer *members ID*.
+The ID's start at 1, but are randomly assigned to the members.

-If the python module corporate_ipsum is downloaded from https://github.com/ldo/corporate_ipsum then this will be used to generate a random quotation for each member.
+If the python module *corporate_ipsum* is downloaded from https://github.com/ldo/corporate_ipsum then this will be used to generate a random quotation for each member.

-It is possible that two members may have the same first name, middle initial and surname, but *highly unlikely* that they will also share the same date of birth.
+It would be *rare* that two members will have the same first name, middle initial and surname, and *extremely unlikely* that they will also share the same date of birth.

 The xml file generated for a two member Pet Club will be like the following but with completely different data:
 ```
 $ python3 pet_club.py 2
 Created: